csoltenborn/GoogleTestAdapter/README.md

 Note that due to the overriding hierarchy described above, you probably want to provide only a subset of the nodes under `GoogleTestAdapter` in your configuration files.
 For instance, providing the node `<DebugMode>true</DebugMode>` in a shared solution settings file will make sure that all sharing developers will run GTA with debug output, no matter what the developer's individual settings at *Tools/Options/Google Test Adapter* are (and unless the developer has selected a test settings file via VS, which would override the solution setting).

+The most important runtime options (i.e., *Parallel test execution*, *Break on failure*, and *Catch exceptions*) can also be set via a toolbar; this is equivalent to setting the according options via *Tools/Options/Google Test Adapter*.

 #### Assigning traits to tests

 GTA has full support for traits, which can be assigned to tests in two ways: